*Disclosure: This post contains affiliate links, and I may earn from purchases made after clicking those links. Disclosure Policy.

 There are a number of variations of these shared Rosario Islands tours.

-Most stop to snorkel, stop at a beach somewhere in the islands, go to Cholón, and then go to Playa Blanca, or the far end of Playa Blanca known as Playa Tranquila, to end the day.
+Some go to Cholón, while others go to more relaxed beach clubs.
+A lot end the day at Playa Blanca or the far end of Playa Blanca known as Playa Tranquila.
 Generally they include lunch or an allowance of a certain amount you can spend on food and drinks.

 Some include a stop at the Oceanarium where you can pay an additional fee to enter and see it.
-Some substitute another more relaxed stop for Cholón.
-Some make a stop by the fort at Bocachica, and I’m sure there are more variations.
+Some make a stop by the fort at Bocachica at the Island of Tierra Bomba, and I’m sure there are more variations.

-I recommend this 4 island tour that can be easily booked online and is highly reviewed.
-What I really like about it as it offers a “party ticket” option that goes to Cholón for a while and a “leisure ticket” option that goes to a more relaxed beach club instead of Cholón.
+I recommend this multi-island tour that can be easily booked online and is highly reviewed.
+What I really like about it as it offers a “party ticket” option that goes to Cholón for a while as well as other ticket options that substitute more relaxed places in place of Cholón.

 Click here to book it on GetYourGuide or click here to book it on Viator.